 In today’s fast-paced world, businesses and their Human Resource departments are constantly searching for different strategies for improving their business operations.
-Regardless of industry, each company ultimately seeks to maximize profits while using the most efficient processes possible.
+Regardless of industry, each organization ultimately seeks to maximize profits while using the most efficient processes possible.
 To accomplish this, organizations conduct benchmarking.

 This process evaluates a company’s success and compares it to other similar organizations, especially industry leaders, to identify potential gaps in performance.
 One key aspect of benchmarking involves defining what “success” specifically means for your company.
-Do you define “success” in terms of the ways you conduct certain business processes?
+How does your HR department define “success” when reviewing business processes?
 Or is this concept more related to the quality of your products or services?

 The Four Main Types Of Benchmarking

-There are several different ways to perform benchmarking.
-Some may be more effective than others in helping you achieve your objectives depending on your organization’s industry.
-Suppose you are a manager or top executive at a firm that provides health insurance and employee benefits.
+There are several ways to perform benchmarking.
+Some may be more effective than others in helping HR managers achieve their objectives depending on your organization’s industry.
+Suppose you are an HR manager at a growing firm that provides health insurance and employee benefits.
 In that case, you will benefit most by comparing your company to other businesses that provide similar types of benefits (e.g., 401k & retirement plans, wellness plans, PEOs, etc.).
-Here are the four main kinds of benchmarking your organization may conduct.
+Here are the four main types of benchmarking your organization may conduct.

-This type of benchmarking involves comparing results across different industries and processes by utilizing similarities in functional capacities.
+HR departments will use this type of benchmarking when comparing results across different industries and processes by utilizing similarities in functional capacities.
 Functional benchmarking serves as a way to provide information on industry trends.
 For example, a medium-sized law firm could compare the adoption of incentive rewards for its employee benefits to those of nearby fitness centers.
 Alternatively, a luxury hotel could benchmark its customer service quality to that of an airline company.
 This information is invaluable in helping to identify performance gaps and maintain steady improvement.

-Internal benchmarking refers to a comparison of one business process to another similar procedure within your company.
-For instance, you can evaluate how your organization’s medical plans’ price-quality ratio has changed over a given period of time (due to changes in the plans’ costs or the benefits offered).
+Internal benchmarking refers to a comparison of one business process to another similar procedure inside of your company.
+For instance, you can evaluate how your organization’s health insurance plans’ price-quality ratio has changed over a given period of time (due to changes in the plans’ costs or the benefits offered).
 Conducting an internal benchmark is one of the most cost-efficient and simple benchmarks that can perform and it’s recommended that organizations internal benchmark their health insurance plan over time.
 A common internal benchmarking is employee surveys on the perceived value of health insurance benefits being offered.

 Other Types Of Benchmarking

-Aside from the four primary types of benchmarking, there are three other forms of comparing your business to competitors.
+Aside from the four primary types of benchmarking, HR managers will use three other forms of comparing their business’s offerings to competitors.
 They are:

-Process benchmarking is designed to help you gain a more accurate understanding of how your competitors’ processes compare to your own.
+Process benchmarking is designed to help HR departments gain a more accurate understanding of how competitors’ processes compare to their organizations.
 This can help you optimize the efficiency of your business processes.

 As its name indicates, this type of benchmarking pertains to your business strategies and how these may help you gain an edge in your field.
 Regardless of your industry, there are many different tactics you can take to become more competitive.